OffchainLabs/genesis-file-generator/README.md

 Source code available at https://github.com/pcaversaccio/create2deployer/blob/c7b353935fd9a55110e75fba93bad936db998957/contracts/Create2Deployer.sol .

-To deploy this contract, we need to act as the deployer address and deploy the creation bytecode.
+To deploy this contract, you need to act as the deployer address and deploy the creation bytecode.

 #### How to verify the creation bytecode and the target address